1) What is the PostgreSQL database?

 8. LDAP Authentication

-This authentication method operates similarly to password except that it uses LDAP as the password verification method.
+except that it uses LDAP as the password verification method.
 LDAP is used only to validate the user name/password pairs.
-Therefore the user must already exist in the database before LDAP can be used for authentication.
+Therefore the user must already exist in the database before LDAP can be used for authentication.9.
+RADIUS Authentication

-This authentication method operates similarly to password except that it uses RADIUS as the password verification method.
+except that it uses RADIUS as the password verification method.
 RADIUS is used only to validate the user name/password pairs.
-Therefore the user must already exist in the database before RADIUS can be used for authentication.
+Therefore the user must already exist in the database before RADIUS can be used for authentication.10.
+Certificate Authentication

 This authentication method uses SSL client certificates to perform authentication.
 It is therefore only available for SSL connections.
 When using this authentication method, the server will require that the client provide a valid certificate.
 No password prompt will be sent to the client.